-Panch pokhari trek is an easy hiking combines with the great scenery of langtang Himalayan landscapes and mixed Cultural and Natural heritages starting from 800 m low elevation to 4100 meter with relatively short distances at more relaxed pace.
+Panch Pokhari trek is an easy hiking combines with the great scenery of Langtang Himalayan landscapes and mixed Cultural and Natural heritages starting from 800 m low elevation to 4100 meters with relatively short distances at more relaxed pace.
 It is easy grading and family basis camping trekking tours.
 The trek begins from Chautara and it includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Discover some of the tallest Mountains and colorful rhododendron forest on spring, diverse in flora and fauna, Best view of Himalayan scenery including Dorje Lakpa (6966m), Phurbi Chhyachu (6637m), Madiya (6257m)

 Panch pokhari camping tent trek is an easy grade tented camping trekking in Nepal.
 As it is easy trek destination, you don’t need any previous trekking experience.
 Our program have been prepared including rest day and build up gradually, in order to acclimatize to the altitude.
 On trek, you can go at your own pace, with plenty of stops for resting.

 Kathmandu – Chautara – Pauwa Bas – Panch Pokhari – Tatopani hot spring – Kathamndu

 February, March, April, May, June, September, October, November.